OGStudio/site-opengamestudio/en/news/2021-01-30_gitjs-intro.md

     * introduces GitJS rules
     * has a tiny size to work for slow connections
     * is requested/delivered each time the page is completely refreshed
-    * may be hosted locally to work without Internet
+    * may be hosted locally to work without the Internet
 1. [GitJS rules][правила-гитжс]
     * are essentially a chunk of JS code
     * introduce the concept of modules and their loading, saving, execution